Introduction

 1. From the plan, determine the centre line length of walls.

-2. Multiply it by the breadth and depth for each item, such as excavation, foundation, and brickwork.
+2. Multiply it by the breadth and depth for each item, such as excavation,

 3. Make corrections for openings, junctions, and offsets.